Best Dog Nail Clippers: Keep Your Pup’s Paws Healthy and Neat

 Tips for Making Nail Trims Less Stressful

 You can also trim one nail per day instead of doing all four paws at once.
-This can be much easier for anxious dogs.
+This can be easier for anxious dogs.

-What’s the difference between a dog nail clipper and a dog nail trimmer?
+What is the difference between a dog nail clipper and a dog nail trimmer?

 How often should I trim my dog’s nails?